drmohundro/SWXMLHash/README.md

 ```

 Note that error handling as show above will not work with lazy loaded XML.
 The lazy parsing doesn't actually occur until the `element` or `all` method are called - as a result, there isn't any way to know prior to asking for an element if it exists or not.

+## Changelog

+See [CHANGELOG](CHANGELOG.md) for a list of all changes and their corresponding versions.

 ## License